 And although mobile homes go down in value and can be difficult to sell, a mobile home is an asset that you can sell when you are ready to move (unlike an apartment you rent).
 In other words, it is possible that you end up with some equity in the mobile home, so that when you go to sell it, you will receive some cash in exchange.

 If homeownership and a yard is your primary concern, a mobile home may be a smart purchase.
-Be aware, though, that your mobile home likely will go down in value over time.
-In cases like yours, it is a good idea to weigh the pluses and minuses, and take a hard look at your financial goals, before deciding to purchase a mobile home.
+Still, you'll want to weigh the pluses and minuses, and take a hard look at your financial goals, before deciding to purchase a mobile home.

 To make sure a mobile home is consistent with your financial goals, talk to a financial adviser.
 A lawyer can also help answer any questions you have, and review purchase and lease agreements so as to close the sale smoothly and protect your interests in the event of later disputes.